nand-nor/dedelf/README.md

 ## Config file useage ##

-NOTE: This functionality does not yet exist, but eventually there will be a .json parser that can pull all of the configuration details and populate the required ops fields.
+**NOTE: This functionality does not yet exist in full!
+Eventually there will be a .json parser that can pull all of the configuration details and populate the required ops fields.**

 Specify the use of a config file with the `-f` or `--file-config` option.